 - Create relevant programming in partnership with our community

-Ka Ni Kanichihk Inc. is governed by a volunteer Council of twelve (12) Indigenous women and men with a variety of skills, education, experiences and knowledge of the urban Aboriginal community within Winnipeg and our peoples’ ties to home communities in other territories.
-Kimberly Puhach and Sharon Parenteau are the Co-Chairpersons of the Council.
+Ka Ni Kanichihk Inc. is governed by a volunteer Council of twelve (12) Indigenous women and men with a variety of skills, education, experiences and knowledge of the urban Indigenous community within Winnipeg and our peoples’ ties to home communities in other territories.
+David Milward and Kimberly Puhach are the Co-Chairpersons of the Council.
 Both continue in a leadership capacity within the urban Aboriginal community and also have a broader reach within the province.